perfsonar/docs/install_config_first_time.rst

   * If you run `Nagios <http://www.nagios.org>`_, add your perfSONAR host to your monitoring infrastructure.
 Consider running some of the nagios `security plugins <http://exchange.nagios.org/directory/Plugins/Security#/>`_ such as `check_yum <http://exchange.nagios.org/directory/Plugins/Operating-Systems/Linux/check_yum/details>`_
   * Automatic updates are enabled by default on all perfSONAR Toolkit hosts.
 In order to understand how to update your Toolkit and if automatic updates are right for your system, see :doc:`manage_update`

     .. note:: Automatic updates were enabled starting in perfSONAR Toolkit version 3.4.
-If you are running an older version than automatic updates are not enabled.
+If you are running an older version then automatic updates are not enabled.
   * The perfSONAR Toolkit ships with a default iptables rule-set and intrusion detection system (IDS) software.
 In order to learn more about these components and how to do things like add custom firewall rules see :doc:`manage_security`

 Those are just a few steps and there is always more than can be done.
 If you have access to system administrators leverage that resource and any other available.
 A little extra effort can prevent serious headaches later if your host falls victim to an attack.